 Thank you for reaching out to Dixon Center for Military and Veteran Services.
 As part of our focus on housing and preventing homelessness, and recognizing the unique challenges that women veterans face, we connect women veterans to potential sources of emergency financial assistance to assist with expenses associated with housing and employment.

 We believe that the best resources for finding solutions to the challenges that veterans and their families face are found in their local communities.
 We will work actively with you to connect you to those resources.
 Once we have exhausted all other means of support, we will consider you for a one-time grant of direct financial assistance if you are at imminent risk of homelessness or lack of employment.

 Please be aware that even though you apply, we may only be able to assist with referrals and not grants.

-Does the female veteran have to be living, or can it just be family members of a female veteran?
+Does the woman veteran have to be living, or can it just be family members of a woman veteran?

-The female veteran must be living and must be the one to apply.
-The program is available to assist with expenses of the female veteran herself, the female veteran’s spouse, the caregiver of a female veterans, of the veteran’s child(ren).
+The woman veteran must be living and must be the one to apply.
+The program is available to assist with expenses of the woman veteran herself, the woman veteran’s spouse, the caregiver of a woman veterans, of the veteran’s child(ren).

 What documentation do you need to process an application?